 I'm a paragraph.
 Click here to add your own text and edit me.
 I’m a great place for you to tell a story and let your users know a little more about you.

-Anna Meier is an artist living and working in Northern California.
-She received her BFA in Fibers from the Oregon College of Art and Craft and her MFA in sculpture at the University of Miami.
+Anna Meier is an artist and earth witch living and working in Northern California.
+She received her BFA in Fibers from the Oregon College of Art and Craft, and her MFA in sculpture at the University of Miami.